 The law of Georgia on Public Service was amended in 2017 obliging public entities to take measures to ensure equal treatment of persons employed and to include provisions prohibiting discrimination in internal rules and other documents and to ensure their enforcement.

-The mandatory paid maternity leave is 180 days, increased from 126 since 2014.
+The mandatory paid maternity leave is 183 days, increased from 126 since 2014.
 The Law on Public Service of Georgia further allows employees to take time off work for prenatal care, while the Labour Code prohibits termination of employment during maternity leave and considers terminating labour relations to be inadmissible during the period of maternity, newborn adoption leave of absence, and child care additional leave of absence after a female employee notifies the employer about her pregnancy.
-Article 111(2) of the Law on Public Service precludes dismissal of an elected or appointed “official” at the national and sub-national level who is pregnant or raising a child up to three years of age.

 According to the National Study on Violence against Women in Georgia, conducted by GEOSTAT (supported by UN Women/EU), one in five women in Georgia have experienced sexual harassment, while 10 per cent of women have experienced sexual harassment at the workplace.

-In February 2019, the Anti-Discrimination Law was amended, and the definition of sexual harassment was added to the forms of discrimination – a bill sponsored by the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoLHSA);

 In May 2019, championed by the GEC, the second package of amendments on the topic of sexual harassment passed, introducing a ban on sexual harassment in public spaces to the Code of Administrative Offences of Georgia, with the MoIA, through police, being the primary enforcing authority.

 Relevant amendments have also been adopted to the Labor Code and Law on Civil Services to prohibit workplace sexual harassment.
-The mandate of the PDO has been further expanded to handle sexual harassment complaints (see Annex 5 for more information on the bill).
+The mandate of the PDO has been further expanded to handle sexual harassment complaints.

 Paragraphs 30 and 31 – Health